 Ideally, a pixel (picture element) on a screen is a combination of 3 colors (Red, Green, Blue).
 Almost any opaque color could be made out of this combination, however, many games and advanced photo editing tools use transparent and translucent colors.
 The color components comprise what we call an alpha bitmap and the process of mixing and making these colors is called alpha blending.
-The transparency component is called alpha channel.
+The transparency component is called the alpha channel.

 Your video card does not support alpha blending